@tokenring-ai/aws

 - tools.ts: Tool definitions and barrel export

-- commands/aws.ts: AWS command handler with status subcommand
+- commands/awsStatus.ts: AWS status command handler

 - tools/listS3BucketsTool.ts: S3 bucket listing tool with error handling